lenn0n/devGuide/devops/jenkins-starter.md

 - Build Docker Image
 - Push to DockerHub

 You have to install NodeJS plugin if you follow along this pipeline.
-The GIT and Docker

       pipeline {